octaviaisom/Walmart-Sales-Forecast/README.md

 #### PROJECT STATUS: [Active]

 ## Project Objective
 This project explores the sales data of 45 Walmart locations.
-Exploratory data analysis was perfomed at the store and department level; the finding were used to forecast the sales and create an analytical dashboard.
+Exploratory data analysis was performed at the store and department level; the finding were used to forecast the sales and create an analytical dashboard.

 ## Getting Started